-The justification identifies the reason or need for the project.
-It should explain how the project will enable the agency to perform its mission better.
-This explanation should be as specific and detailed as possible.
-Be succinct and be sure to discuss how the project supports the agency and its statutory mission.
+The justification should identify the reason or need for the project.
+It should explain how the project supports the agency and its statutory mission, objectives, and activities.
+This explanation should be as specific and detailed as possible and include the following: